marzhall/mforth/readme.md

 Is analagous to our earlier `2 2 +` example; we just added the `2`s and `+` one command at a time instead of all at once.

-# Operators and control structures
+## Operators and control structures
 The operations currently supported are:

+### Simple Statment Operators
 - The arithmetic operators `+, -, /, *`.
 All numbers placed on the stack are interpereted as doubles.
+- The `.` operator, which prints the entire stack before it.
 - The `drop` operator, which drops the value previous to it on the stack.

 		mforth: test 4